+Coefficients

-GDP 0.51
+Per capita GDP (log) 0.51 (5.36)

-t-statistics (-5.36)

-RIR -1.88

-t-statistics (-4.33)

-CPI -2.04
+Real interest rate -1.88 (-4.33)

-t-statistics (-3.93)
+Inflation -2.04 (-3.93)

 Table 1 presents the results.
-In the final specification, a 1 per cent increase in PPP-based per capita GDP leads to a 0.5 per cent increase in the credit/GDP ratio, while the real interest rate (RIR) and inflation (CPI) have fairly similar effects: a 1 percentage point increase in these variables lowers the credit/GDP ratio by approximately 2 per cent.
+In the final specification, a 1 per cent increase in PPP-based per capita GDP leads to a 0.5 per cent increase in the private sector credit/GDP ratio, while the real interest rate (RIR) and inflation (CPI) have fairly similar effects: a 1 percentage point increase in these variables lowers the credit/GDP ratio by approximately 2 per cent.
 The sign and the size of the estimated adjustment parameters can be considered as indicators of co-integration between the variables, since the adjustment parameters should be negative in an error-correction framework.
 Positive or extreme negative values in the estimation indicate misspecification (e.g., lack of co-integration or omitted variables) of the model.
-The final specification gave plausible estimates of the speed of adjustment for all countries.
+The final specification gave plausible estimates of the speed of adjustment for all countries, see Table 7.